grossrc/DigiKey_Organizer/README.md

 done

 # 3. Re-index existing parts so older rows gain any new category/attribute logic
-#    Always dry-run first to see how many rows will change.
 python reformat.py --dry-run

 # 4. If dry-run looks reasonable, APPLY changes (will also backfill new columns):